Sravyatogarla/Deep-Learning-Projects-CNN-MLP/README.md

 ---

 ## 👤 Author:
-Sravya – Data Science and Machine Learning Enthusiast
+Sravya togarla – Data Science and Machine Learning Enthusiast

 Feel free to ⭐ the repo or fork for improvements!